Emily Zurrer: Early life

-Club
+Club career

 Vancouver Whitecaps

 Zurrer played for the Vancouver Whitecaps off and on for multiple seasons starting in 2004, in between Canadian national team duty and attending university.
 Her most recent stint was during the 2010 season.
 She made seven appearances and scored one goal.

 Chicago Red Eleven

 Played for the Red Eleven in 2009, starting all appearances and scoring 3 goals.

 SG Essen-Schönebeck

 During the 2009–10 season, Zurrer played for SG Essen-Schönebeck in Germany's Bundesliga.
 She started in all nine games in which she played.

 Dalsjöfors GoIF

 In July 2011, she signed a three-month contract with Swedish side Dalsjöfors GoIF.
 Zurrer started in all ten games that she played.

 Seattle Reign FC

 On January 11, 2013, as part of the NWSL Player Allocation, Zurrer joined the Seattle Reign FC in the National Women's Soccer League (NWSL).
 She played in seven games for the Reign, tallying 583 minutes.